 In this context, the model is defined by the following product of likelihood factors, also summarized in Figure \ref{fig:deepar}:

-The model is both autoregressive and recurrent, as state variable:
+The model is both autoregressive and recurrent, as the state variable:

 is obtained from LSTM model $\Theta$ in which the state variable and observation of the previous time step are both reinjected.
-The model also depends on parametrized function $\theta$, which learns the mapping between the state variable $\bold h$ and parameters of the probability distribution $p$.
+The model also depends on the parametrized function $\theta$, which learns the mapping between the state variable $\bold h$ and parameters of the probability distribution $p$.

-In effect, as seen in Figure \ref{fig:deepar}, at training time, $\bold z_n$ is known for all $t \in [1 \dots T]$, even the forecasting interval.
-The $z_{n,t}$ boxes on top of the diagram serve to compute losses then backpropagated to the model.
-However at test time actual observations are not available for the forecasting interval, so we sample $\tilde z_{n,t} \sim p$, and inject them as proxy observations.
-Doing so yields sample paths, which can be repeated and serve to compute empirical quantiles in the forecasting interval, instead of simple point estimates.
-In this paper, when point estimates $\hat z_{n,t}$ are needed, we take them as the empirical median of a set of sample paths.
+In effect, as seen in Figure \ref{fig:deepar}, when training the model, $\bold z_n$ is known for all $t \in [1 \dots T]$, even the forecasting interval.
+The $z_{n,t}$ boxes at the top of the diagram serve to compute losses that are then backpropagated to the model, even in the forecasting interval (i.e., \emph{teacher forcing}).
+However, at inference time, actual observations are not available for the forecasting interval, so we sample $\tilde z_{n,t} \sim p$, and inject them as proxy observations.
+Doing this yields sample paths, which can be repeated and serve to compute empirical quantiles in the forecasting interval, instead of simple point estimates.
+In this paper, when the point estimates $\hat z_{n,t}$ are needed, we take them as the empirical median of a set of sample paths.
 In Figure \ref{fig:deepar}, we can see that the LSTM \emph{encodes} the context interval into $\bold h$, which is then \emph{decoded} for the forecasting interval.
 The same LSTM model $\Theta$ is used for encoding and decoding.

 The negative log of expression \eqref{eq:likelihood_model} is used as the loss function for training all parameters in the model in an end-to-end fashion.
-The form of function $\theta$ depends on the probabilistic model in expression \eqref{eq:likelihood_model}: for example, if $p$ is chosen as a Gaussian, appropriate functions would be:
+The form of function $\theta$ depends on the probabilistic model in expression \eqref{eq:likelihood_model}: for example, if $p$ is chosen as a Gaussian, the appropriate functions would be:

-We note that the softplus function in \eqref{eq:sigmamap} ensures $\sigma$ is mapped as a positive real number.
+We note that the softplus function in \eqref{eq:sigmamap} ensures that $\sigma$ is mapped as a positive real number.
 Among possible probabilistic models and mapping functions, the official DeepAR implementation \cite{gluonts_jmlr}\footnote{\url{https://github.com/awslabs/gluonts}}, used in the experiments for this paper, features Gaussian, Student, negative binomial, and mixture distributions.
 The mixture distribution composes several distributions from the same nature using mixture weights, which have their dedicated $\theta$ function.